 Other support for International students can be found here: International students - Student home, The University of York

 Yes.
 The University runs a number of student exchange schemes with partner universities around the world, including North America, Asia, Australia and other European countries.
 However, there are only a small number of places available at each partner university and so there is stiff competition from across the different York departments to be selected.
-Hence we cannot guarantee you a place, unlike the named 'Year In Europe' degree option.
+Hence we cannot guarantee you a place, unlike the named 'Year Abroad' degree option.

 If you have any questions which are not answered here, please feel free to contact the Admissions Tutor: